 Speakers at the conference included:

 - Gary Kaplan, M.D., Ph.D., Gary Kaplan, M.D., Ph.D., neurologist and Associate Professor of Clinical Neurology at Hofstra University School of Medicine; formerly Associate Professor of Clinical Neurology at New York University School of Medicine

-- Fred Travis, Ph.D., Director of the Center for Brain, Consciousness, and Cognition at Maharishi University of Management
+- Fred Travis, Ph.D., Director of the Center for Brain, Consciousness, and Cognition at Maharishi International University

 - Andrew Newberg, M.D., Director of Clinical Nuclear Medicine, Director of NeuroPET Research, and Assistant Professor in the Department of Radiology at the Hospital of the University of Pennsylvania